jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ExampleA building that is not a heritage building has been damaged by an earthquake.
 Urgent works are not required and re-entry to the building need not be prohibited.
 However, the responsible person believes that works on a damaged wall are necessary to make the building safe, sanitary, and otherwise suitable for long-term use or occupation.
 So this section applies and the responsible person may direct the building owner to carry out the works.

 ### 133BY Resource consent not required for certain works
-Resource consent under the Natural and Built Environment Act 2023 is not required for works that are carried out under section 133BS, 133BV, or 133BW.
+Resource consent under the Resource Management Act 1991 is not required for works that are carried out under section 133BS, 133BV, or 133BW.

 **Other matters**